Jasmann-Muchoki/-hummingbird-repo/README.md

 # -hummingbird-repo
-for buid-connect-app for buildings and  construction works
+for build-connect-app for buildings and  construction works